ArsalanMaqsood/klyng/docs/sections/getting-started.md

 ```
 The same thing goes for `klyng.init`, it has to be at the logical start of your program which doesn't necessarily align with the physical start.

-In order to generate the data the program will work on, we're gonna have a function that generates an array of 1 million random number.
+In order to generate the data on which the program will work, we're gonna have a function that generates an array of 1 million random number.
 It's your choice where you're gonna put this function.
-You may put in the same file as the entry function, you could possibly put in a separate module, or you can even put it on a remote HTTP server and call via a GET request; whatever floats your boat.
+You may put in the same file as the entry function, you could possibly put in a separate module, or you can even put it on a remote HTTP server and call it via a GET request; whatever floats your boat.
 Here we'll treat it as if it's in the same file as the entry function.

 ```javascript
 function generateRandomData() {